glennlaursen/vdm-plantuml-plugin/README.md

 Syntax: operation definition = [visibility] identifier ‘(’ [type] ‘)’ ‘:’ type' [operation stereotype]

 ```
-Where `type` is the discretionary type which the operations take as argument, and `type'` is the discretionary return type of the operation.
+Where `type` is the discretionary type which the operation takes as argument, and `type'` is the discretionary return type of the operation.
 ```
 	operation stereotype = ‘<<function>>’
 ```